 6. Promote Your Song Via Your Own Network And Through Gigging

 If you have your own network of friends who like the kind of music you play, then it’s the obvious call to get them to have a listen and help you get your song out there.
 Don’t force it on to friends and family who aren’t into the music you make, these aren’t your core fanbase, so won’t benefit your music career in the long-run.

 Lastly, you should also start up a gigging campaign.
 If you have already started finding and approaching event organizers as mentioned in step 3, you should have at least a show or two lined up already, with more potentially in the pipeline.
 If you’ve been taking your time with this side of things so far, it’s now time to step your game up!
 Go all out to get gigs, and raise awareness of both you and your new single.

 So there you have it, the minimum steps you should be taking when releasing each new single.
 Of course, there are other details I couldn’t fit into this article.
-So if you want to know the ins and outs of learning to release and promote your singles (as well as albums and anything else), check out the IMA Music Business Academy in the ‘Advanced Courses‘ section of this website.
+So if you want to know the ins and outs of learning to release and promote your singles (as well as albums and anything else), check out my training in the ‘Advanced Courses‘ section of this website.
 That will give you a lot more of a full on plan to follow.